 Research and Teaching

 Christopher Laurence Gibson is an Assistant Professor at Simon Fraser University’s School for International Studies.
 His teaching and mixed-methods research examine relationships between civil society, democratic politics, social development, and inequality in the world’s three most populous, developing world democracies: Brazil, India, and Indonesia.
-His book manuscript, under contract with Stanford University Press, is entitled When Activists Take Office: The Politics of Democratizing Health in Brazil.
+His book manuscript, under contract with Stanford University Press, is entitled Movement-Driven Development: The Politics of Health and Democracy in Brazil.
 The book and a series of articles offer statistical analysis and a comparative-historical explanation for how activists from a social movement known as the Sanitary Movement helped reduce infant and child mortality by over 70% in urban Brazil after 1988.
 The project dialogues with sociological theories of civil society, development, and state-building by analyzing qualitative and quantitative data produced during over two years of externally-funded fieldwork.
 This work draws on support from the Mellon Foundation/American Council of Learned Societies (ACLS), the National Science Foundation (NSF), the Fulbright Commission of Brazil, the Inter American Foundation (IAF), and a President’s Research Startup Grant from Simon Fraser University.

 With a recently-awarded Insight Grant from Canada’s Social Science & Humanities Research Council (SSHRC), Gibson is currently beginning a new, mixed methods project called State Development Projects and Social Inequality in Urban Brazil.
 The project examines relationships between state development projects, local politics, and changing social inequalities in urban Brazil during the last 15 years.
 In particular, it explores the conditions under which local politics can mediate global and national development processes in ways that weaken, rather than exacerbate social inequalities.